The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 The most useful diagnostic I found in the research is brutally simple.
 Take your last full work week.
 Categorize every hour into one of three buckets:

 Revenue-generating hours.
-Work that directly produces income — client delivery, billable project work, sales calls that close deals.
-This is the work the business can’t function without.
+Work that directly produces income — patient treatments, consultations, sales calls that close deals.
+This is the work the practice can’t function without.

 Revenue-supporting hours.
-Work that enables revenue but doesn’t directly produce it — proposals, invoicing, project management, team coordination, client communication.
+Work that enables revenue but doesn’t directly produce it — treatment plans, invoicing, scheduling coordination, team coordination, patient communication.
 Necessary, but often bloated.

 Administrative hours.
 Everything else — email, internal meetings, bookkeeping, scheduling, vendor management, fixing things that broke.
 The hours that feel busy but don’t move any needle.

-The research consistently shows that small business owners with 5-20 employees spend 30-40% of their week on administrative tasks.
+The research consistently shows that practice owners with small teams spend 30-40% of their week on administrative tasks.
 Not because they’re disorganized — because nobody else is doing it, and it has to get done.

 Which hours should you reclaim first?